natecraddock/website/content/blog/resource-forks-and-lzrw-compression.md

 to use four-character string literals instead of relying on the implementation defined behavior of character literals.

+This returns a handle pointing to memory where the resource was stored.
 Many tools like git only read information from the data fork, which is why Jonas moved all the data from the resource fork to the data fork before committing in git.